vladgr/idb/README.md

 95% of time I use it on Desktop, so compiled it to Mac desktop app.

 Also deployed Web PWA to server to use it on any other devices (phones, tablets).
-Web and Mac are ready for usage, everything else is supported, but not tested.
+Web and Mac are ready for use, everything else is supported, but not tested.
 Most likely will work.

 PKB has simple and comfortable UI that allows to find anything in few seconds.